ecoacoustics/metadata-standard/sensors.md

 ### Recommendations

-The principle hear is to make it always easy to move audio files and allow the metadata to be moved along with them, with the least chance of error or erasure.
+The principle here is to make it always easy to move audio files and allow the metadata to be moved along with them, with the least chance of error or erasure.